 In the case of new construction, the builder is represented by a seller’s agent.
 They only represent the builder and do not represent the buyer as clearly defined in the Consumer Notice.
-My recommendation is that anyone who is considering buying or even looking at new construction strongly consider employing the services of a buyer’s agent, who is typically “free” to buyers!
-You should do this prior to your first visit to a any new construction site and your Realtor® should also accompany you.
+Our recommendation is that anyone who is considering buying or even looking at new construction strongly consider employing the services of a buyer’s agent, who is typically “free” to buyers!
+You should do this prior to your first visit to any new construction site and your Realtor® should also accompany you.

 What are the benefits of buyer representation?

 A buyer’s agent will represent you from start to finish in every aspect of the transaction.
 That means from the signing of the agreement of sale to settlement.
-They will help you to negotiate the best possible price for the property including options, lot premiums and overall price.
+We will help you to negotiate the best possible price for the property including options, lot premiums and overall price.

-A Buyer’s Agent with assist in evaluating alternatives to a particular new construction development (may include showing other homes, visiting other new construction sites, gathering info on other options).
+A Buyer’s Agent will assist in evaluating alternatives to a particular new construction development (may include showing other homes, visiting other new construction sites, gathering info on other options).
 Also included is evaluating the selection of building lots, especially for future resale value.
 Some options can be deferred until after construction and some are critical which may not able to be done at a later time.
 All this helps the buyer make an informed and confident decision.

-As a buyer’s agent, I also recommend that at a minimum, a pre-drywall home inspection is down to insure that there are no obvious defects which could not be seen after the drywall goes up.
+As a buyer’s agent, we also recommend that, at a minimum, a pre-drywall home inspection is scheduled to insure that there are no obvious defects which could not be seen after the drywall goes up.
 We also recommend a final inspection as any new home purchase is a huge investment.

-A buyers agent can assist the in directing you to the appropriate Township to look at plans regarding easement restrictions and future development surrounding the area.
+A buyers agent can assist in directing you to the appropriate Township to look at plans regarding easement restrictions and future development surrounding the area.
 This is critical because you may want to put in an in-ground pool on a lot that will be restricted by the township or you may own wooded areas where you may never be able to thin out the trees to expand your yard.

 Attend a pre-settlement walk-through to help determine a punch list and the give a second opinion for any obvious defects.